Sunday, 19 January 2025

 Early AI adoption brings positive results

 Retailers have already begun to see the benefits of AI in driving business success.
 One notable example is Trade Me, New Zealand’s largest online auction platform.
-By utilising AI-powered predictive models, Trade Me was able to accurately forecast buyer and seller behaviour, enabling the marketing team to launch targeted across multiple channels without the need for additional data science resources.
+By utilising AI-powered predictive models, Trade Me was able to accurately forecast buyer and seller behaviour, enabling the marketing team to launch targeted campaigns across multiple channels without the need for additional data science resources.
 This led to a significant boost in email and ad campaign performance, as well as improved return on ad spend (ROAS) and operational efficiency.

 As more retailers adopt AI, the technology is proving to be a valuable tool for achieving better business outcomes.
 Predicting customer behaviour and tailoring marketing efforts has become a key advantage in the competitive retail landscape.